 What incision options are available?

 There are several incision options when it comes to breast augmentation.
 A breast augmentation with fat transfer only requires tiny incisions near the breasts for fat to be placed.
 However, if implants are being used, a larger incision is required.
-Dr. Cruise may use a peri-areolar incision around the nipple, a trans-axillary incision within the armpit, or an inframammary incision within the crease of the breast.
+Joseph T Cruise, MD may use a peri-areolar incision around the nipple, a trans-axillary incision within the armpit, or an inframammary incision within the crease of the breast.
 Some may require one of more incision types.
-No matter which incision is required, Dr. Cruise will do everything he can to create minimal scarring that is well-concealed.
+No matter which incision is required, Joseph T Cruise, MD will do everything he can to create minimal scarring that is well-concealed.

 What implant placement options are available?